-- •CallExtend does not supervise calls sent to the receptionist.
-You should either program receptionist extensions that will always be answered or specify the starting extension of a phone system hunt group as the receptionist. - •CallExtend does not hunt through multiple receptionist extensions.
-If more than one receptionist extension is programmed on PAGE 0, ROWS 1-4, CallExtend will transfer the first call to the first receptionist extension (in ROW 1) and the next call to the second receptionist extension (ROW 2), even if the first receptionist is available. - Enter each extension number exactly as CallExtend must dial it for the phone system to transfer the call.
+- CallExtend does not supervise calls sent to the receptionist.
+You should either program receptionist extensions that will always be answered or specify the starting extension of a phone system hunt group as the receptionist. - CallExtend does not hunt through multiple receptionist extensions.
+If more than one receptionist extension is programmed into PAGE 0 or PAGE , ROWS 1-4, CallExtend will transfer the first call to the first receptionist extension (in ROW 1) and the next call to the second receptionist extension (ROW 2), even if the first receptionist is available.
+If you need to have calls be sent to multiple receptionists, it is often better to set these receptionists up as a phone system hunt group. - Enter each extension number exactly as CallExtend must dial it for the phone system to transfer the call.
 If the phone system needs to see 70 at the beginning of a call transfer sequence, enter 70 at the beginning of each receptionist extension (e.g., enter 70212 for extension 212).
-To have CallExtend dial a # as part of a number, program a # character in the appropriate location by dialing ## (two # signs right in a row) from the Admin phone. - •An extension or phone number up to 16 digits long can be entered into CallExtend as the only receptionist.
-To program this, enter the first eight digits of the number into PAGE 0, ROW 1; then enter the remainder of the number into ROW 2.
-ROWS 3 and 4 of PAGE 0 will be ignored after this.
-When using a receptionist extension longer than 8 digits, you must also enter a # character (dial ## to enter a # character) into Field 7 of PAGE 0, ROW 0, as described in Appendix B, Case F. Also see Appendix B for additional receptionist options. - •To remove an extension from the receptionist list, use a single # sign to erase the contents of the applicable ROW.
-For example, to erase the contents of PAGE 0, ROW 1, dial 0 1 5 (hold the 5 down for a full second) #.
-CallExtend will still use the extensions before and after the empty ROW on the list.
+To have CallExtend dial a # as part of a number, program a # character in the appropriate location by dialing ## (two # signs right in a row) from the Admin phone. - To use an extension or phone number up to 16 digits long as the Main Receptionist or the BDA Receptionist: enter the first eight digits of the number into ROW 1 of the PAGE (PAGE 0 or PAGE ); then enter the remainder of the number into ROW 2.
+ROWS 3 and 4 of both PAGES 0 and will be ignored after this, so only one Main Receptionist and one BDA Receptionist can be used in this case.
+When using a Main or BDA Receptionist extension longer than 8 digits, you must also enter a # character (dial ## to enter a # character) into Field 7 of PAGE 0, ROW 0, as described in Appendix B, Case G. Also see Appendix B for additional receptionist options. - If CallExtend is set to supervise call transfers (in Full Supervision or Busy-Only Supervision Mode), CallExtend will transfer each busy/unanswered call to a single receptionist extension.
+To determine which receptionist to use, it will look through the receptionists in the following order until it finds a programmed receptionist: